hitarth-gg/cureit/README.md

 - Uses precomputed embeddings for efficient similarity matching and tagging.
 - Dynamically generates relevant expertise tags for doctor profiles based on **semantic similarity (Faiss)** and **keyword-based classification**.
 - Enhances **user experience and service optimization**.

+### 11. Reception Dashboard

+ - Displays a unique QR code that patients can scan using their mobile devices to quickly check in upon arrival at the health facility.
+ - Continuously monitors and displays the queue status, showcasing the next four patients scheduled for consultation with each doctor.
+ - Facilitates streamlined coordination between patients and healthcare providers by keeping reception staff informed of current and upcoming appointments.

+### 12. Health Worker Dashboard

+  - Enables health workers and NGOs to perform preliminary health checkups and log citizen complaints, which can be escalated to relevant authorities or healthcare professionals for timely action.
+  - Provides tools to organize and manage free health camps, allowing workers to schedule events, assign roles, and track participation.
+  - Allows doctors to volunteer for health camps and coordinate directly with health workers for event planning and patient support.

 ---